Tetrahydropyran: Tetrahydropyranyl derivatives

 Although tetrahydropyran is an obscure compound, tetrahydropyranyl ethers are commonly used in organic synthesis.
 Specifically, the 2-tetrahydropyranyl (THP) group is a common protecting group for alcohols.
 Alcohols react with 3,4-dihydropyran to give 2-tetrahydropyranyl ethers.
 These ethers are resilient to a variety of reactions.
 The alcohol can later be restored by acid-catalyzed hydrolysis.
 This hydrolysis reforms the parent alcohol as well as 5-hydroxypentanal.
 THP ethers derived from chiral alcohols form diastereomers.
 Another undesirable feature is that the ethers display complex NMR spectra, which interfere with analysis.

 In a typical procedure, the alcohol is treated with 3,4-dihydropyran and p-toluenesulfonic acid in dichloromethane at ambient temperature.

 Alternatively, the THP ether can be generated under the conditions akin to those for the Mitsunobu reaction.
 Thus the alcohol is treated with 2-hydroxytetrahydropyranyl, triphenylphosphine, and diethyl azodicarboxylate (DEAD) in tetrahydrofuran (THF).

 Commonly, THP ethers are deprotected using acetic acid in a THF/water solution, p-toluenesulfonic acid in water, or Pyridinium p-toluenesulfonate (PPTS) in ethanol.

 Oxanes

 Oxanes are the class of hexic cyclic ether rings with tetrahydropyran as the root chemical.
 Oxanes have one or more carbon atoms replaced with an oxygen atom.
 The IUPAC preferred name for tetrahydropyran is now oxane.

+Oxane is also the brand name for cis-2-methyl-4-propyl-1,3-oxathiane, a commercial fragrance.